ErdanC/Tooth-and-alveolar-bone-segmentation-from-CBCT/README.md

 ### Installation
 This repository is based on PyTorch 1.4.0.

+### Training
+The training and data preparation code will be released within two weeks.

 ### Inference
 1. Write the full path of the CBCT data (.nii.gz) in the file.list, and set up in the test.py.
 2. Run the model: Python test.py.